schee146/NASA_DEVELOP_CO/README.md

 # NASA_DEVELOP_CO
-A repository for files used during NASA DEVELOP Program I wrote a line from the nasa4 terminal
+A repository for files used during NASA DEVELOP Program.
-I wrote this line from RStudio
+This is a test to make sure changes can be committed and pushed from RStudio.